robtherad/BCArma/ADV_120[BC]MissionTemplate.Altis/scripts/vehicles/readme.md

 ### Vehicle Locking
 This script allows mission makers to easily manage permissions for vehicles in their scenario.

+The mission maker can restrict entry to vehicles based on player side and/or player class.
+Entry to the vehicle overall can be determined by player side and then entry to specific positions in the vehicle such as the driver or gunner seat can be restricted by player class.
+This allows a mission designer to create scenarios where only a limited number of players are able to use assets

 ### To enable
 Add the following line to the `init.sqf` file in the root of the mission folder: